-6.2 Achievement The State used a technically sound method and process that involved panelists with standard setting appropriate experience and expertise for setting its academic achievement standards and standard setting alternate academic achievement standards to ensure they are valid and reliable.
-6.2 Challenging and The State's academic achievement standards are challenging and aligned with the State's 6.3 Challenging and aligned academic academic content standards such that a high school student who scores at the proficient or achievement standards above level has mastered what students are expected to know and be able to do by the time they graduate from high school in order to succeed in college and the workforce.
+6.2 Achievement The State used a technically sound method and process that involved papelists with standard satting approximate avalation and avalating for softing its assignment standards and stanuaru setting appropriate experience and expertise for setting its academic achievement standards and C 2 Challensing and alternate academic achievement standards to ensure they are valid and reliable.
+6.3 Challenging and The State's academic achievement standards are challenging and aligned with the State's aligned academic academic content standards such that a high school student who scores at the proficient or achievement standards above level has mastered what students are expected to know and be able to do by the time they graduate from high school in order to succeed in college and the workforce.
 If the State has defined alternate academic achievement standards for students with the most significant cognitive disabilities, the alternate academic achievement standards are linked to the State's grade-level academic content standards or extended academic content standards, show linkage to different content across grades, and reflect professional judgment of the highest achievement standards possible for students with the most significant cognitive disabilities.
-6.4 Reporting The State reports its assessment results, and the reporting facilitates timely, appropriate, credible, and defensible interpretations and uses of results for students tested by parents, educators, State officials, policymakers and other stakeholders, and the public, including: A) The State reports to the public its assessment results on student achievement at each proficiency level and the percentage of students not tested for all students and each student group after each test administration; B) The State reports assessment results, including itemized score analyses, to districts and schools so that parents, teachers, principals, and administrators can interpret the results and address the specific academic needs of students, and the State also provides interpretive guides to support appropriate uses of the assessment results; C) The State provides for the production and delivery of individual student interpretive. descriptive, and diagnostic reports after each administration of its assessments that: Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement; Provide valid and reliable information regarding a student's achievement in the student's achieveme 2) Report the student's achievement in terms of the State's grade-level academic achievement standards (including performance-level descriptors); 3) Provide information to help parents, teachers, and principals interpret the test results and address the specific academic needs of students; 4) Are available in alternate formats (e.g., Braille or large print) upon request and, to the extent practicable, in a native language that parents can understand; The State follows a process and timeline for delivering individual student reports to parents, teachers, and principals as soon as practicable after each test administration.
+6.4 Reporting The State reports its assessment results, and the reporting facilitates timely, appropriate, credible, and defensible interpretations and uses of results for students tested by parents. educators.
+State officials, policymakers and other stakeholders, and the public, including: A) The State reports to the public its assessment results on student achievement at each proficiency level and the percentage of students not tested for all students and each proficiency level and the percentage of students not tested for an students and P) The State reports accessment results including itemized score analyses to districts b) The state reports assessment results, including itemized score analyses, to districts the results and address the analific and annihistrators can interpret the results and address the specific academic needs of students, and the state also provides interpretive guides to support appropriate uses of the assessment results; C) The State provides for the production and delivery of individual student interpretive, descriptive, and diagnostic reports after each administration of its assessments that: Provide valid and reliable information regarding a student's achievement; Report the student's achievement in terms of the State's grade-level academic achievement standards (including performance-level descriptors); Provide information to help parents, teachers, and principals interpret the test results and address the specific academic needs of students; 4) Are available in alternate formats (e.g., Braille or large print) upon request and, to the extent practicable, in a native language that parents can understand; 5) The State follows a process and timeline for delivering individual student reports to parents, teachers, and principals as soon as practicable after each test administration.